-- A. SBSRD will work cooperatively with other agencies and their representatives, in the interest of providing for future recreational needs in the Snyderville Basin. - B. The SBSRD Board has entered into an Agreement dated May 24, 2007 for Joint Use of Facilities for Recreation with Park City Municipal Corporation Recreation Services, and the Park City School District, as amended on May 1, 2012 and June 4, 2019.
+- A. SBSRD will work cooperatively with other agencies and their representatives, in the interest of providing for future recreational needs in the Snyderville Basin. - B. The SBSRD Board has entered into an Agreement dated May 24, 2007 for Joint Use of Facilities for Recreation with Park City Municipal Corporation Recreation Services, and the Park City School District, as amended on May 1, 2012, June 4, 2019 and extended for one year on January 9, 2023..